ssmirr/appdev-chapters/integer.md

 ### + - * / % ** (math)

 We, of course, have the standard math methods, like the calculator language.
-These methods all have the same syntactic sugar that the `String` version did, so we can say `12 + 5` rather than `12.+(5)` (thankfully).
+These methods all have the same syntactic sugar that the `String` versions did, so we can say `12 + 5` rather than `12.+(5)` (thankfully).

 Try each of the following: